 AW: Do you think that your background and overseas experience particularly influence your style of work?

 JT: To a certain extent I guess yeah.
 This is something that I consider a lot actually, my identity as a Japanese with a slightly different background, and how this background affects the output of my work artistically and aesthetically.
-I’ve been training myself in Japanese tea ceremony and calligraphy, you would probably find a lot of references of concepts derived from these traditional Japanese rituals or practices in my work, and how the work is installed and presented — the lighting, the sound even the temperature of the space.
+I’ve been training myself in Japanese tea ceremony and calligraphy, you would probably find a lot of references to concepts derived from these traditional Japanese rituals or practices in my work, and how the work is installed and presented — the lighting, the sound even the temperature of the space.
 A straightforward, but impactful concept from tea ceremony for example is that, when there’s a heavy object in question, like an iron box, you would present it in an “airy” way, by tweaking the height say, of where this box is situated; By contrast if the work is light in weight like a print, you may exhibit it as if it’s more dense, more compact, even more suffocating if you wanna go a bit wild, by incorporating shadow for instance.
 The viewing experience and how you perceive the work would be hugely different.

 AW: I would like to fast-forward to the time just before you moved to London.
 You were working for your family’s company before the move, and you also told me that you were having a newborn at that time.
 Moving to another country at another end of the world, I hope there weren’t any arguments within the household.